falbertin/Ribs/README.md

 =============
 > Ribs is the evolution of Skeleton, the original author seems to have disappeared and/or lost interest in the project, and my colleagues and I use this an awful lot.

+## Spair
+> To do: Add text-shadow mixin to enhance browser compatibility.

 ## What's different here?
 My fork has one significant difference over the original project, that is a full SCSS conversion to make use of more modern technologies and to expose a lot more customisation options quickly and easily.